-Obligation Criteria Justification Policy background impact upon Brentwood Town Centre.
+Obligation Criteria Justification Policy background f. financial contribution towards the required off-site improvements; P2.
+Contributions will be sought from schemes that are deemed to have a significant adverse impact upon Brentwood Town Centre.
 Obligations will include: a. details of how proposed links with Brentwood Town Centre would be designed, delivered and their timescales; and/or b. financial contributions to measures that would mitigate any identified significant adverse impacts to the centre.
 P3.
-Where financial contributions are sought, these will be based on the level of the adverse impact from the scheme, and will take into account the degree to which these have been offset by improved linkages and other approaches. facilitated by the provision and design of public realm on site.
+Where financial contributions are sought, these will be based on the level of the adverse impact from the scheme, and will take into account the degree to which these have been offset by improved linkages and other approaches. the enhancement of public realm around Brentwood Town Centre.
+Other Local Plan policies also set out that the provision of SUDs, digital communication infrastructure, public transport, green and blue infrastructure, uses should be facilitated by the provision and design of public realm on site.
 This section provides clarity on these requirements.
-Provision or contributions towards public art On-site provision P4.
+Policy PC05: Brentwood Town Centre Provision or contributions towards public art On-site provision P4.
 The following will be expected to prepare a Public Art Strategy and deliver public art onsite.
 The delivery of public art will be secured through condition: a. residential developments of more than 50 dwellings; or b. other development including office, manufacturing, warehouse and retail development with a floorspace of 5,000sqm of more; or c. developments at gateway or landmark locations or highly visible routes.
 P5.
-Although public art is a broad term that includes both art activities and art integrated into physical form and function, for the purpose of this SPD, public art in the context of this SPD refers to projects that have a physical and Policy BE14 places importance on attractiveness of development in creating successful places.
+Although public art is a broad term that includes both art activities and art integrated Policy BE14 places importance on attractiveness of development in creating successful places.
 It requires proposal to provide a comprehensive 'design approach that delivers a high quality, safe, attractive, inclusive, durable and healthy places'.
 Paragraph 5.130 of the Local Plan goes on to state that "Proposals should either enhance local distinctiveness or seek to introduce distinctiveness to poor quality areas".
 This section provides clarity on how development can deliver 'attractive' and 'successful' places or 'enhance local distinctiveness' via the use of public art.
-Public art is intended to enhance and develop the quality, distinctiveness and future heritage of an area.
-It celebrates and enhances the identity of Strategic Policy BE14: Creating Successful Places
+Public Strategic Policy BE14: Creating Successful Places